nadbordrozd/neural_playground/README.md

     --out_file data/generated_flat_earth.txt
 ```

-Here the first 20 lines of the train file will e used as seed for the generator.
+Here the first 20 lines of the train file will be used as seed for the generator.
 Generated text will be put in `data/generated_flat_earth.txt` in addition to being printed to standard output one character at a time as it is being generated (fun to watch!).